Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 as described in Section \ref{sect:opd_koszul}.
 The (co)homological interpretation of these is given in Theorem \ref{thm:opd_ext_tor}.

 The underlying map of (\ref{EQN:7}) can be rewritten:

 where each complex is equipped with a Koszul-type differential induced by that of $\kzcx$.

 In Definition \ref{defn:wheeled_hairy_flow_graph}, we {\em define} the domain of (\ref{EQN:8}) to be the {\em wheeled hairy flow-graph complex} associated to $\opd$ and the codomain to be the {\em hairy flow-graph complex} associated to $\opd$; this definition is justified in Section \ref{subsect:hairy_flow-graph}.
 (The terminology {\em flow-graph} refers to the fact that, in this operadic framework, we restrict to `graphs with a flow', as defined in Section \ref{subsect:flow-graph}).
-A crucial ingredient here is the fact that we can describe our graphs in terms of half-edges, then using the category $\uwb$ to encode edges, as explained in Section \ref{sect:graphs}.
-This makes it intuitively clear {\em why} the complexes that we are considering are a form of graph complex.
+This uses our description of (directed) graphs using the category $\uwb$ to encode edges, as explained in Section \ref{sect:graphs}.
+This explains heuristically {\em why} the complexes that we are considering are an appropriate form of hairy graph complex.

 We have not yet explained the link with the Chevalley-Eilenberg complex of the DG Lie algebra $ \der (\opd (V)) \ltimes_{\mathrm{div}} |\partial \opd (V)|$ (in Dotsenko's notation) and the Lie algebra $\der (\opd (V))$.
 This is achieved in Theorem \ref{thm:ltfb_identify_with_CE}: